houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 1. Quoted from [the MDN reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Regular_expressions "the MDN reference") on JavaScript regular expressions at the time of writing (July 2026).

-2. JavaScript also permits forward referencing by matching the empty string.
+2. JavaScript also permits forward referencing.
 If a backreference appears before its capturing group, it matches the empty string.
 Moreover, JavaScript has [named backreferences](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Named_backreference "named backreferences").
-We can use a custom name, instead of a positive whole number, to refer to the submatch of some previously defined [named capturing groups](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Named_capturing_group "named capturing groups").
+We can use a custom name, instead of a positive whole number, to refer to the submatch of a previously defined [named capturing groups](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Named_capturing_group "named capturing groups").

 3. Formally, the general pumping lemma for regular languages states that, for any regular language `RL`, there exists a positive integer `p`, called the pumping length, such that every string of the form `uwv` in `RL` (where the length `len(w)` of `w` is such that `len(w) >= p`) can be written in the form `uwv = uxyzv`.
 The length `len(xy)` of `xy` is such that `len(xy) <= p`.
 The length `len(y)` of `y` is such that `len(y) >= 1`.
 Then, for any positive integer `i`, any string of the form `uxyⁱzv` is in `RL`.